M268816/power-repo/OEE Algorithm.md

 The other data collected in the intial algorithm is used to display the data on the OEE Analysis screen.

-## Collecting All OEE2 Data
+## Collecting All/Overall OEE2 Data

 Collecting the OEE data works in a simmilar fashion, but without the need to distinguish between each shift.
 The biggest difference in this algorithm is that it collects much more "display" data.
-Data that is pushed to the screen to verify the final OEE2 percentage.
+This extra data is pushed to the screen to verify the final OEE2 percentage.

 ``` cs
 /*Gather OEE Data*/